zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 ### Disk Setup
 The exact steps required here are going to vary a lot based on your needs.
 Most likely you’ll have a root partition running your operating system on one device.
 You’ll probably want one or more devices for actually holding the blockchain data.
 For the rest of the walkthrough, we’re going to have that additional device mounted at `/mnt/data`.

-In this example, I have a device with 4 TB of available space located at `/dev/nvme1n1`.
-I’m going to mount that using the steps below:
+In this example, we have a device with 4 TB of available space located at `/dev/nvme1n1`.
+We are going to mount that using the steps below:

 ```bash
 sudo mkdir /mnt/data